ArdaGen/Multi_Class_Semantic_Segmentation/README.md

-## Multi-class CNN Segmentation of 3D HAADF STEM Tomography Reconstructions of a &gamma;-Alumina/Pt catalytic material
+## Multi-Class Semantic Segmentation of 3D HAADF STEM Tomography Reconstructions of a &gamma;-Alumina/Pt catalytic material

 Repository for the code used in " A Deep Learning Approach for Semantic Segmentation of Unbalanced Data in Electron Microscopy of Catalytic Materials."